AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 * The domain sites associated with the segment
 * A short summary of the selected criteria of the segment

-## Enable or Disable a Segment {#enable-or-disable-a-segment}
+## [!UICONTROL Enable] or [!UICONTROL Disable] a Segment {#enable-or-disable-a-segment}

 ![](assets/image2014-11-12-10-3a48-3a9.png)

-To enable or disable a segment, select the checkbox of that Segment in the table and in the "Choose Action" drop-down box at the bottom of the table, select the action "Enable" or "Disable".
-When a segment is disabled, the word "disable" displays under the State column.
+To enable or disable a segment, select the checkbox of that Segment in the table and in the "[!UICONTROL Choose Action]" drop-down box at the bottom of the table, select the action "[!UICONTROL Enable]" or "[!UICONTROL Disable]".
+When a segment is disabled, the word "disable" displays under the [!UICONTROL State] column.

 ## Create Segments {#create-segments}

-The segment you create meets whatever specific criteria you define in the **Set Segment** page.
+The segment you create meets whatever specific criteria you define in the **[!UICONTROL Set Segment]** page.
 You can customize your segments based on a combination of criteria as well, targeting a specific audience in your campaign.

 To create a new segment

-From the **Segments** page, click **Create New** under the graph.
+From the **[!UICONTROL Segments]** page, click **[!UICONTROL Create New]** under the graph.
 The following screen appears.

 ![](assets/four.png)